 Students understand the different types of tissues, including epithelial, connective, muscular, and nervous tissues, and their functions.

-Learners explore the anatomy of animals like the frog through the Structural Organisation in Animals class 11 question answer.
+They explore the anatomy of animals like the frog through the Class 11 Biology Structural Organisation in Animals question answer.

 Students also gain clarity on how organ systems work together to perform different functions in the body.